wwwebconcepts/RecaptchaNet/README.md

-# RecaptchaNet
+e# RecaptchaNet
-ReCaptchaNet Class provides simple Google Recaptcha implmentation.
+ReCaptchaNet Class provides simple Google Recaptcha implementation using either the robots or classic Recaptcha interface.
+See Contact.vbhtml for usage.